 Creation of a 6th Area Health Education Center that Focuses on the Indian Health System

-Summary: Creates a sixth Area Health Education Center (AHEC) that will focus on the Indian Health System.
-AHECs are committed to expanding the health care workforce while maximizing diversity and facilitating distribution , especially in rural and underserved communities and offer creative, hands-on and innovative health center curriculum for pre-college level students.
+Summary of Bills: Creates a sixth Area Health Education Center (AHEC) that will focus on the Indian Health System.
+AHECs are committed to expanding the health care workforce while maximizing diversity and facilitating distribution, especially in rural and underserved communities and offer creative, hands-on and innovative health center curriculum for pre-college level students.

 REQUEST TO SPEAK: